Rushikesh46/Realtime-Face-Mask-Scanner/README.md

 1.python (latest version)

-2.tensorflow - using "pip install tensorflow" If u r rocking NVDIA GPU then use "pip install tensorflow-gpu".
+2.tensorflow - using "pip install tensorflow", Use "pip install tensorflow-gpu" for NVDIA GPU.

 3.keras - using "pip install keras".